craftlinks/digital-genesis/project description.md

 The key is that life-like properties (self-maintenance, reproduction, evolution) aren't programmed directly into the system - they emerge naturally from the underlying rules, just as biological life emerged from the basic chemistry of early Earth.

-## what is an artificial chemistry?
+## What is an artificial chemistry?

 Artificial chemistry is a formal system of rules and interactions that may or may not have any connection to real-world chemistry.
 While these systems can be inspired by real chemistry, they don't need to be - they can follow completely arbitrary rules we invent.